Information on Access, Opportunity, and Belonging

-The Department of Psychological Sciences is committed to the mission of Kansas State University for fostering an inclusive environment.
+The Department of Psychological Sciences is committed to fostering an environment that supports everyone having access to the opportunities of the program.
 The department recognizes that its undergraduate students, graduate students, and faculty, and staff represent multiple identities and cultures throughout the world.
 Everyone has their own unique perspective in life, which is honored and celebrated by our department.
-This website serves as a guide for those seeking to learn more or become part of the diverse culture within our department and within the world.
+This website serves as a guide for those seeking to learn more or become part of the welcoming culture within our department.

 Land Grant Acknowledgement

-The Department of Psychological Sciences wants to recognize and acknowledge Kansas State University’s establishment on native lands.
+The Department of Psychological Sciences recognizes and acknowledges Kansas State University’s establishment on native lands.
 K-State was the first land-grant institution established under the 1862 Morrill Act.
 Many Native nations utilized the western plains of Kansas as their hunting grounds, and others – such as the Delaware – were moved through this region during Indian removal efforts to make way for White settlers.
 It’s important to acknowledge this, since the land that serves as the foundation for this institution was, and still is, stolen land.

 We remember these truths because K-State’s status as a land-grant institution is a story that exists within ongoing settler-colonialism, and rests on the dispossession of Indigenous peoples and nations from their lands.
 These truths are often invisible to many.
 The recognition that K-State’s history begins and continues through Indigenous contexts is essential.